r0zator/wolfchatter/README.md

 ```

 ### Known 'critical' issues
 Not having a login.
 Basically I am generating an id based on which I am creating a 'current' user that's browsing.
-After vuex store is emptied, when you will open again the browser - you will get another id and you will probably see markers/chat-rooms that are not yours (but basically the rooms are now orphaned, even if before, at some point - they are yours)
+After vuex store is emptied, when you will open again the browser - you will get another id and you will probably see markers/chat-rooms that are not yours (basically the rooms are now orphaned, even if before, at some point - they were yours)